Rs 103 cr in one PF account, Rs 86 cr in others led to cap on tax free interest

-New Delhi, Feb 4 (IANS) The government was pushed into putting restrictions on tax free interest earnings on employees' contribution to various provident funds in this year's Budget after a scrutiny of accounts revealed that certain high networth individuals (HNIs) were using the saving scheme to pump money running into hundreds of crores to escape paying taxes and get assured returns.
+New Delhi: The government was pushed into putting restrictions on tax free interest earnings on employees' contribution to various provident funds in this year's Budget after a scrutiny of accounts revealed that certain high networth individuals (HNIs) were using the saving scheme to pump money running into hundreds of crores to escape paying taxes and get assured returns.

 Sources in the Department of Revenue said the scrutiny of accounts brought out interesting facts about certain HNIs where one of the highest contributors has more than Rs 103 crore in his provident fund account followed by two second highest ones having more than Rs 86 crore each.